 Malware and viruses: if the master boot record becomes infected, start the PC in Safe Mode and perform a full scan using the antivirus software.

 Hardware driver updates: already Windows 11 is notorious for triggering the BSOD after rolling out updates, like KB5012643 and KB5013943.

 Recover data after a Blue Screen of Death with Ontrack

 If your machine is not recoverable following the BSOD, Ontrack can help.
-The industry leader in data recovery, we have 35 years of experience, performed 600k+ recoveries, and have a 90% success rate.
+The industry leader in data recovery, we have 35 years of experience and have performed over 600K recoveries.